laravel/docs/eloquent-relationships.md

     $books = Book::without('author')->get();

-If you would like to override all items from the `$with` property for a single query, you may use the `withOnly` method:
+If you would like to override all items within the `$with` property for a single query, you may use the `withOnly` method:

     $books = Book::withOnly('genre')->get();